mattBoros/boardgame_AI/README.md

 the first hundred thousand possible commands it could run, it prints out the best code snippet it found, and displays an example game.

-Here is an example output of the program:
+The following is an example output of the program:

 ```
 (composite